 The book teaches readers how to employ a solutions-focused tone, convince without pressuring, and maintain emotional control.

-#5 – Simply Said: Communicating Better at Work and Beyond by Jay Sullivan
+#5 – Simply Said: Communicating Better at Work and Beyond

 This book offers a comprehensive guide for enhancing your communication based on the Exec|Comm philosophy, which states that we are all better communicators when we concentrate less on ourselves and more on others.